-- Planned new construction or other circumstances (such as equipment replacement needs) which may necessitate investments in new equipment such as HVAC or boilers
+- Planned new construction or other circumstances (such as equipment replacement needs) that may necessitate investments in new equipment such as HVAC or boilers

 - The value to the facility of improved electricity-supply reliability

-- Utility policies at the local, state, and federal level (e. g., utility interconnection requirements, standby/backup charges, and the potential compensation for electricity exports to the grid)
+- Utility policies at the local, state, and federal levels (e. g., utility interconnection requirements, standby/backup charges, and the potential compensation for electricity exports to the grid)

 Estimated cost-effectiveness will be determined with more certainty and precision as part of the level 1 and level 2 feasibility analyses.

 If the project shows technical potential and passes a cost-effectiveness screen, the next step is to review the results with key decision makers and determine how a project would be financed, its cash-flow impacts, and how it would fit into an organization's capital spending plans.
 If the results of this review are positive, proceed to a level 1 feasibility analysis.